Venue & Settings

 Billing for Multiple Venues

 Secondary venues do not receive a 14-day free trial.
-The subscription is billed immediately when you create the venue.
+The paid Pro commitment starts immediately when you create the venue.

 Platform Differences